DaviAraujoCC/Githubrunner-operator/README.md

 ## In development :construction::construction_worker:
 TODO list:

-//checklist
 - [ ] Add a test for the operator
-- [ ] Integrate with github client
+- [x] Integrate with github client
 - [ ] Code cleanup
-- [ ] Create strategies and algorithms to scale up and down
+- [x] Create strategies and algorithms to scale up and down

 ## FAQ's: :question:

 Q: Error: failed to solve with frontend dockerfile.v0 <br>
 A: If you are using docker desktop for mac/windows you need to deactivate the docker buildkit using the command: `$ export DOCKER_BUILDKIT=0 ; export COMPOSE_DOCKER_CLI_BUILD=0`.

+Q: What is the cooldown time for the operator to verify replicas <br>
+A: For default the operator will verify the replicas every 5 minutes, but you can change this with the parameter `--sync-period` (value in minutes).